-Ever seen those orange symbols on bottles and tins like paint and cleaning substances, and wondered what they mean?
+Ever seen those square orange symbols on bottles and tins like paint and cleaning substances, and wondered what they mean?
 Or you might already be familiar with new diamond black and red COSHH symbols, that replaced the orange symbols in 2017.
 Or that might just have added to the confusion!

 Placed on the packaging of hazardous substances, COSHH symbols are there to tell you about the type of hazard a substance presents.
 A substance may be classified as one or more of the following 9 types:

-Once you have identified the hazards, you can start assessing the risks to those using the substance.
+Once you have identified the type of hazardous substance used, you can start assessing the risks to those using the substance.
 This will help you to pick the safety measures you need to minimise those risks to a safe level.